Kenimation/Layer-Comp/README.md

 # Layer-based compositing tool for Blender!!!
 Layer-based compositing tool, similar to After Effects.
 It's not just simply adding a filter on the screen.
-You can composite it with AOVs, View Layer, Mask and more.
+You can composite it with AOVs, View Layer, Media and more.

 # Features
 * Support AOVs Layer.